Drivers License Reinstatement Successes

 DRIVERS LICENSE RESTORATION CASES –HIGHLIGHTS OF A FEW RECENT WINS

-CASE NUMBER 1 - GLENN
+MICHIGAN DRIVER’S LICENSE REINSTATEMENT CASE NUMBER ONE - GLENN

 Problem: Glenn’s drivers license was revoked because of two prior drunk-driving convictions.